brunobaudry/moodle-local_deepler/README.md

 For example if you have a EN package you will be able to choose either EN-GB or EN-US as your target language, but it will save it as {mlang en}

 Make sure you set the correct multilangv2 setting for that matter.

-_It would make sense to allow you, from the interface, to map to which sub language you wish to save your translation.
-Let us know if this is a real need by submitting a GITHUB issue._

 #### Source language